 - 2 tablespoons Dijon mustard

-- 2 teaspoons sweet-and-smoky or sweet smoked paprika
+- 2 teaspoons sweet-and-sour or sweet smoked paprika

-- A little chicken stock, to thin the sauce if necessary (¼ or ½ cup)
+- A little chicken stock, to thin the sauce if needed (¼ or ½ cup)

 - Salt and freshly ground black pepper, to taste